 Therefore, everything we do as a company has to fit within that framework.

 While it’s not exactly the same thing, looking at your life and family like a CEO and having a family mission statement can help you really narrow down what’s truly important to your family.
-Tammy, my friend from Grace Uncommon, wrote a great guest post on reclaiming your schedule, with specific guidelines on crafting a mission statement for your family.
+Tammy, my friend blogs at Tammy Strait, wrote a great guest post on reclaiming your schedule, with specific guidelines on crafting a mission statement for your family.
 I urge you to sit down and do this today, if you haven’t already.
 It can really help direct your goals and create a context and framework.

 Really Feel It